-14. CNO's Ethics Standard describes ethical values that are important to the nursing profession in Ontario including patient well-being, patient choice, privacy and confidentiality, respect for life, maintaining commitments, truthfulness and fairness.
+- 13. CNO's Ethics Standard describes ethical values that are important to the nursing profession in Ontario including patient well-being, patient choice, privacy and confidentiality, respect for life, maintaining commitments, truthfulness and fairness. - 14.
+CNO's Ethics Standard provides, in relation to maintaining commitments, that nurses have a commitment to the nursing profession and being a member of the profession brings with it the respect and trust of the public.
+To continue to deserve

-- 15. CNO's Ethics Standard provides, in relation to maintaining commitments, that nurses have a commitment to the nursing profession and being a member of the profession brings with it the respect and trust of the public.
-To continue to deserve this respect, nurses have a duty to uphold the standards of the profession, conduct themselves in a manner that reflects well on the profession, and to participate in and promote the growth of the profession. - 16.
-CNO's Ethics Standard also provides, in relation to truthfulness, that truthfulness means speaking and acting without intending to deceive. - 17.
-The Member admits and acknowledges that she contravened CNO's Professional Standards and Ethics Standard when she submitted false claims under the Benefit Plan.
+- this respect, nurses have a duty to uphold the standards of the profession, conduct themselves in a manner that reflects well on the profession, and to participate in and promote the growth of the profession. - 15.
+CNO's Ethics Standard also provides, in relation to truthfulness, that truthfulness means speaking and acting without intending to deceive. - 16.
+The Member admits and acknowledges that she contravened CNO's Professional Standards and Ethics Standard.